cubiclesoft/jquery-fancyfileuploader/README.md

 Translations
 ------------

 To translate this plugin to another language, open `jquery.fancy-fileupload.js` in a text editor and locate strings passed to the `Translate()` function.
-Create a mapping between English and the target language:
+In a new .js file, create a mapping between English and the target language:

 ```js
 $.FancyFileUpload.defaults.langmap = {